 Laramie, WY 82071

-A: The UW College of Business, in cooperation with the University’s School of Energy Resources, is launching two new optional energy management degree programs in conjunction with its full-time general MBA program:
+A: The UW College of Business, in cooperation with the University’s School of Energy Resources, is launching two new optional energy management degree programs in conjunction with its General MBA program:

 A: “Energy” in the context of the UW MBA energy programs refers to both traditional hydrocarbon energy businesses (e.g., coal, oil and natural gas), the power generation industry, as well as to alternative energy (e.g., renewables, nuclear and cogeneration).
 The programs will address the total industry-specific value chains including extraction and production, processing and conversion, and marketing and delivery in each industry segment.

 A: Our graduates will be well grounded in energy management business disciplines with the following abilities:

 A: The core curriculum for all UW MBA programs is as follows:

 Fall First Year

 Managerial Economics I (1 credit hour)

 Organizational Behavior and Human Resource Management (3 credit hours)